Note: this is an updated and expanded version of a post we originally published in 2013.

 Housesitting web sites

-- Trustedhousesitters.com (€119-239 – $129–259 USD annual fee depending on features.)
+- Trustedhousesitters.com (€119-239 – $129–259 USD annual membership fee depending on features.)
 Trusted Housesitters is the site we've used to get both our house sits.
 They seem to particularly be oriented toward pet sitters and have most of their listings in North America and Europe.

 - Mindmyhouse.com ($29 USD annual fee) is the cheapest site to join and, as such, might be a good place to start your search.
 Fewer house sit listings than Trustedhousesitters, so the competition for a sit might be higher.